-Hormone irregularities in men affect stimulation of the testicles that inhibit sperm production.
-Excess fat actually causes the male hormone, testosterone, to be converted into estrogen, and those estrogens decrease testicle stimulation.
+Hormone irregularities in men affect the stimulation of the testicles and inhibit sperm production.
+Excess fat actually causes the male hormone testosterone to be converted into estrogen and estrogen decreases testicle stimulation.
 Researchers from Reproductive Biology Associates report that a high BMI in men correlates with reduced testosterone levels.
-The study showed overweight men to have testosterone levels 24 percent lower than men of normal weight, and obese men to have levels 26 percent lower.
+The study showed overweight men to have testosterone levels 24% lower than men of normal weight and obese men to have levels 26% lower.
 Men with high BMIs typically are found to have an abnormal semen analysis as well.

-Excess body fat also impacts production of the gonadotropin releasing hormone (GnRH), which is essential to regular ovulation in women, and to the production of sperm in men.
-Specifically, GnRH triggers release of the luteinizing hormone (LH) and follicle-stimulating hormone (FSH), both critical to the development of eggs and sperm.
+Excess body fat also impacts the production of the gonadotropin-releasing hormone (GnRH), which is essential to regular ovulation in women and to the production of sperm in men.
+Specifically, GnRH triggers the release of the luteinizing hormone (LH) and follicle-stimulating hormone (FSH), both critical to the development of eggs and sperm.

-Additionally, obese women were found to have a lower rate of success with embryo implantation (13 percent vs. 19 percent among healthy weight women).
-They were also less likely to become pregnant after in vitrofertilization (22 percent became pregnant vs. more than 30 percent of normal weight women).
+Additionally, obese women were found to have a lower rate of success with embryo implantation (13% vs. 19% among healthy-weight women).
+They were also less likely to become pregnant after in Vitro fertilization (22% became pregnant vs. more than 30% of normal-weight women).
 Researchers suggest that doctors should encourage their patients to reach a healthy weight before attempting in vitro fertilization.

 Women seeking surgical intervention for their obesity issues are advised not to become pregnant for at least 18 months following surgery.
 However, some women do become pregnant while still in the active weight-loss phase post-surgery.

-While pregnancy is not recommended during the period of rapid weight-loss in the initial post-operative period, it can be managed effectively with the assistance of both the bariatric surgeon and OB/GYN who specializes in high risk pregnancies.
-Data indicates that a pregnancy which develops after the period of rapid postoperative weight-loss also shows that neither the mother nor the developing fetus is unduly endangered if appropriate precautions, monitoring and nutritional care are provided.
+While pregnancy is not recommended during the period of rapid weight loss in the initial post-operative period, it can be managed effectively with the assistance of both the bariatric surgeon and OB/GYN, who specializes in high-risk pregnancies.
+Data indicates that a pregnancy that develops after the period of rapid postoperative weight loss also shows that neither the mother nor the developing fetus is unduly endangered if appropriate precautions, monitoring and nutritional care are provided.